What is Validity in Psychology, Research, and Statistics?

 It is also known as divergent validity because it relates to how different constructs are differentiated.
 Low correlations (close to zero) indicate that the values of one variable do not relate to the values of the other variables—the measures distinguish between different constructs.

 Concurrent validity evaluates the degree to which a measure of a construct correlates with other simultaneous measures of that construct.
 For example, if you administer two different intelligence tests to the same group, there should be a strong, positive correlation between their scores.

 Learn more about Concurrent Validity: Definition, Assessing and Examples.

 Predictive validity evaluates how well a construct predicts an outcome.
 For example, standardized tests such as the SAT and ACT are intended to predict how high school students will perform in college.
 If these tests have high predictive ability, test scores will have a strong, positive correlation with college achievement.
 Testing this type of validity requires administering the assessment and then measuring the actual outcomes.

 Learn more about Predictive Validity: Definition, Assessing and Examples.

 A test with high construct validity correctly fits into the big picture with other constructs.
 Consequently, this type incorporates aspects of criterion, discriminant, concurrent, and predictive validity.
 A construct must correlate positively and negatively with the theoretically appropriate constructs, have no correlation with the correct constructs, correlate with other measures of the same construct, etc.

 Construct validity combines the theoretical relationships between constructs with empirical relationships to see how closely they align.
 It evaluates the full range of characteristics for the construct you’re measuring and determines whether they all correlate correctly with other constructs, behaviors, and events.

-For more information, read my article about Construct Validity.
+For more in-depth information, read my article about Construct Validity.